Coaching with the Vibe Board

 A lot of this planning can get caught in the crosshairs of disorganization.
 Coaches often don’t have a central platform that encompasses film breakdown, game planning, and communication capabilities.

 Vibe wraps all these components up in one.
-Most third party apps are available on Vibe through Google Play , so you don’t have to sacrifice your go-to apps for the sake of software compatibility.
+Most third party apps are available on the Vibe Board through Google Play , so you don’t have to sacrifice your go-to apps for the sake of software compatibility.
 It also has its own whiteboard feature to take notes, annotate, and draw up plays.
 Adapting to new technology will help smooth over the stress of planning and running practice.

 Breaking down film is an essential part of a team’s success.
 Whether it’s reviewing your previous game or looking ahead to next week by scouting your opponent, film can help you devise a game plan to smooth out your own weaknesses while capitalizing on your opponent’s.